jjungo/solhsm-mgmt/README.md

     sqlite3
     Pycrypto

-Theses packages can be installed by the install_dep.sh script, just run it.
+These packages can be installed by the install_dep.sh script, just run it.

 ## How to use